-4.5 Late payment of financial obligations significantly beyond the stipulated trigger points will attract interest at 4% above the Bank of England base lending rate in force at the time, from the date that the payment falls due to the date the actual payment is made.
-This rate of interest will be specified in the legal agreement.
+4.3.1 Late payment of financial obligations significantly beyond the stipulated trigger points will attract interest at 4% above the Bank of England base lending rate in force at the time, from the date that the payment falls due to the date the actual payment is made.
+This rate of interest will be specified in the S106.

-Maintenance of assets secured through planning obligations
+4.4 Maintenance of assets secured through planning obligations

-- 4.6 obligations are delivered to the required standard and are subsequently maintained.
-A developer should ensure that there are adequate arrangements made to ensure appropriate maintenance and management of the asset to prevent it from becoming a future liability. - 4.7 It should not be assumed such assets will be taken on by the local authority.
+4.4.1 It is important that obligations are delivered to the required standard and are subsequently maintained.
+A developer should ensure that there are adequate arrangements made to ensure appropriate maintenance and management of the asset toprevent it from becoming a future liability.
+In some instances the inclusion of a financial contribution for maintenance could be justified.

+4.4.2 It should not be assumed assets will be taken on by the local authority.
 Each case will be considered on its own individual merits.
 Where the Council does not take on the maintenance of an asset, the maintenance may be provided by a Management Company (MANCO) or by a Parish or Town Council.

-Legal and Monitoring Fees
+4.5 Legal and Monitoring Fees

-- 4.8 The District Council as a party to the S106 agreement or unilateral undertaking will seek its full legal costs associated with the negotiating, preparing, drafting, amending producing and sealing of S106 agreements/unilateral undertakings.
-It will include, where required, the costs of obtaining independent or specialised advice to validate aspects of the contributions. - 4.9 Part 10 of the Community Infrastructure Levy (Amendment) (England) Regulations 2019 permits a local authority to secure fees to monitor and report on planning obligations contained within a Section 106 agreement, especially where the scale of development is complex and needs long term monitoring.
+4.5.1 The District Council as a party to the S106 agreement or unilateral undertaking will seek its full legal costs associated with the negotiating, preparing, drafting, amending, producing, and sealing of S106 agreements/unilateral undertakings.
+It will include, where required, the costs of obtaining independent or specialised advice to validate aspects of the contributions.

+4.5.2 Part 10 of the Community Infrastructure Levy (Amendment) (England) Regulations 2019 permits a local authority to secure fees to monitor and report on planning obligations contained within a Section 106 agreement, especially where the scale of development is complex and needs long term monitoring.